enriquepablo/nlproject/docs/bnf.rst

 We can use logical variables in place of terms in the conditions and consecuences of a rule.
-A logical variable is a symbol that starts with a capital letter, followed by any number of lower case letters and underscores, and ends with any number of digits.
+A logical variable is a symbol that starts with a capital letter, followed by any number of lower case letters, digits, and underscores, and ends with any number of digits.
 A logical variable has a range, that is a type of terms.
 The range of a variable can be obtained by lower casing its first letter and removing its final digits.
 A fact will match the condition of